 The Oxford Symposium on Population, Migration, and the Environment is a special interest meeting of London Symposia, an organization devoted to scholarly

 research, writing, and discourse.
 This interdisciplinary conference is an opportunity for scientists and policy makers to present papers and engage in discussion relevant to sustainability, human

 This interdisciplinary conference seeks to bring to the table academics and professionals from the realms

-and other related fields, to present papers and engage in discourse relevant to global environmental issues and its effects on human welfare and progress.
+fields, to present papers and engage in discourse relevant to global environmental issues and its effects on human welfare and progress.